gdonisi/gdonisi/README.md

 I'm Giovanni, but people call me _Zio Frank_.
 Yes, it’s longer than my actual name.
 No, that’s not how nicknames are supposed to work.
 A dear childhood friend gave me this nickname, and it stuck with me, so I still use it today.

-I’m a [Data Science & Machine Learning](https://corsi.unisa.it/informatica-magistrale/en/home) student, juggling between academia and my job as a Software Developer at [FOS](https://www.gruppofos.it/).
-I willingly chose this life, and I don’t know why either.
+I’m an Italian [Data Science & Machine Learning](https://corsi.unisa.it/informatica-magistrale/en/home) student, formerly a Software Developer at [FOS](https://www.gruppofos.it/).
+I thought my schedule wasn't chaotic enough, so I added an exchange semester at [Gachon University](https://www.gachon.ac.kr/sites/eng/index.do) in South Korea.
+Still don't know why I chose this life.

 I write code mostly in **Python** and **Java**, which means I spend half my time dealing with indentation errors and the other half wondering why everything in Java takes 10 lines.
 Occasionally, I build things.
 Some of them _kinda_ work.